 Want a career as a construction manager or a quantity surveyor?
 Study the Bachelor of Construction at AUT.

-The RICS (Royal Institution of Chartered Surveyors) accreditation for the Bachelor of Construction is scheduled for the end of 2024.
-Graduates of this programme will be eligible for RICS accreditation if they successfully complete a Bachelor of Construction major and the Professional Practice minor.
-As part of your degree, you also have the option to pursue courses from a second minor or elective courses.
+The Bachelor of Construction is fully accredited by the Royal Institution of Chartered Surveyors (RICS), the leading international construction professional body.
+You’ll be eligible for RICS accreditation if you successfully complete a Bachelor of Construction major and the Professional Practice minor.
+The Quantity Surveying major is also accredited by the New Zealand Institute of Quantity Surveyors (NZIQS).
+As part of your degree, you also have the option to include courses from a second minor or elective courses.

 Thinking about studying at AUT?
 Book a time with us to discuss your study options.